 Not sure what to do with your expired or unused bear spray?
 Visitor centers in Grand Teton National Park, the Elk Refuge visitor center on the north end of Jackson, Teton County Recycling Center, and Jackson Hole Airport all take canisters for recycling, free of charge.

-Remember, always carry bear spray when hiking in Grand Teton, and be bear aware!
+Remember, always carry bear spray when hiking and be bear aware!
 Stay safe out there and enjoy yourself while recreating responsibly in Grand Teton.